Ali Apong: Early life and education

-Political career
+Early career

 He first began his career as an Investment Officer in the Brunei Investment Agency (BIA) in 1983, followed by a later appointment to an Assistant Managing Director on 1 September 1997.
 From 1999 until early 2002, he was part of a Ministry of Finance and Economy team to establish the Brunei International Financial Centre, before returning to his previous position in the BIA.
 In 2004, Ali Apong was appointed as a Permanent Secretary in the Ministry of Finance and Economy on October 21, 2004, and later transferred to the Prime Minister's Office (PMO) with the same position on 24 September 2009.
+On 18 November 2010, he was appointed as the chairman of the Brunei Economic Development Board.

+Ministerial career

-Ali Apong later held the position of a Deputy Minister in the Ministry of Development on 20 May 2010.
-On 18 November 2010, he became the Deputy Minister in the PMO, until the reshuffling of the council on 22 October 2015, where it was then announced that he had been reappointed as the first Minister for the newly established Ministry of Primary Resources and Tourism.
-The cabinet reshuffled again on 7 June 2022, his position as the Minister was succeeded by Abdul Manaf Metussin.
+Ali was appointed deputy minister of development in the 2010 Bruneian cabinet reshuffle on 29 May.
+Later that year, on 18 November, he was reappointed deputy minister in the PMO, until another cabinet reshuffle on 22 October 2015, where it was then announced that he had been reappointed as the first minister for the newly established Ministry of Primary Resources and Tourism.